terraform-ibm-modules/terraform-ibm-base-ocp-vpc/update/migration.md

 **⚠️ Warning:** Before you click **Generate plan**, make sure to set `enable_openshift_version_upgrade` to `true`.
 Failing to do so may cause your migration to fail or result in unexpected state changes.

 1. Click **Generate plan** and make sure none of the Clusters will be re-created.

-    You should see in-place updates to names.
     No resources should be set to be destroyed or re-created.
 1. Click **Apply plan**.

 ### Revert Schematics Changes